Moh-Qawasmeh/Karel-/README.md

 - If N is not equal to M: If N and M are odd numbers the best way I found here to divide the map into four sections is to place a row of beepers in the middle and a column of beepers.
 - If N and M are even numbers, I acknowledge that my solution is not optimal in this scenario.
 Finding a better solution would have complicated the code, and the impact is minimal.
 Therefore, I placed two rows of blanks in the middle and two columns of blanks in the middle.

--Now it remains the case that if I have an odd number and an even number:
+Now it remains the case that if I have an odd number and an even number:

 ![image](https://github.com/user-attachments/assets/bb64b07b-d191-495b-bf91-d3f9798eecdf)

 This method uses placing a column or row of beepers and then dividing the column or row into two parts.

 In all cases, I endeavored to balance the number of beepers and movements with the largest size of each part of the map.